When it comes to your mortgage, as little as a half of a percentage point can save you tens of thousands of dollars over the life of a loan.

 The shorter the loan term the lower the interest rate will be.
-You should compare 30-year fixed-rates with 15-year fixed-rates which can be as much as a full percentages point lower in some cases.
-A shorter term loan will allow you to pay off your mortgage sooner while paying significantly less in interest.
+You should compare 30-year fixed rates with 15-year fixed rates which can be as much as a full percentages point lower in some cases.
+A shorter-term loan will allow you to pay off your mortgage sooner while paying significantly less interest.

 Longer Mortgage Term

 By getting a mortgage with a short loan term, you will get lower refinance rates than a longer-term loan.
 Refinancing to a 15-year loan could have a rate of a full percentage point lower than the rate on a 30-year fixed-rate loan.
 Your monthly mortgage payment will be higher, but a larger percentage of your payment will go to the principal balance.